High order paracontrolled calculus: Paracontrolled calculus

+on the one-dimensional torus, with a space/time white noise.
+The generalised parabolic Anderson model equation is a natural nonlinear generalisation of its linear counterpart, for which $f(u)=u$.
+The latter equation describes the evolution of a Brownian particle in a white noise environment.
+The generalised (KPZ) equation appears in the study of the random motion of a string on a manifold \cite{HairerRubber}; its study in the setting of regularity structures is the object of Hairer and co-authors' works \cite{HairerRubber, BrunedGabrielHairerZambotti}.
+The renormalisation of the 70ish terms that appear in the models for this equation motivated the development of systematic renormalisation procedures, such as done in the recent works of Bruned-Hairer-Zambotti \cite{BrunedHairerZambotti} and Chandra-Hairer \cite{ChandraHairer}.
+In the present work, we assume that a proper enhancement $\widehat{\zeta}$ of the noise $\zeta$ is given.
+Defining $\widehat{\zeta}$ in a stochastic setting is a very different question that is not addressed here.

 We have organised this work as follows.
-Section \ref{SectionTaylor} is dedicated to our high order Taylor expansion formula.
-The latter provides a generalisation of Bony's paralinearisation formula.
-Whereas our Taylor formula deals with the fine description of nonlinear images of parabolic H\"older functions, we provide in Section \ref{SectionTaylor} simple proofs of their spatial counterpart -- full proofs of the parabolic claims are given in Appendix \ref{SectionAppendixTaylor}.
-A number of operators are introduced and studied in Section \ref{SectionToolKit}; the continuity results proved there are some of our main contributions.
-Here again, while all the statements are about parabolic functions/distributions, we have given in this section some simple proofs of their spatial counterpart, defering the proofs of the full statements to Appendix \ref{SectionAppendixContinuity}.
-We test our paracontrolled calculus, such as described above in Section \ref{SubsectionOverview}, on the example of the $2^+$ and $3$-dimensional generalized parabolic Anderson model equation \eqref{EqgPAM} in Section \ref{SectionNonlinearPDEs}, and on the example of the generalized KPZ equation \eqref{EqgKPZ} in Section \ref{SectionGeneralizedKPZ}.
+Section \ref{SectionTaylor} is dedicated to the statement and proof of a high order paracontrolled expansion formula generalising Bony's paralinearisation formula.
+The core results of the mechanics of computations within paracontrolled calculus are obtained in Section \ref{SectionToolKit}, under the form of continuity results for a number of operators.
+We test paracontrolled calculus on the examples of the $3$-dimensional generalised parabolic Anderson model equation \eqref{EqgPAM} (Theorems \ref{thm:PAM1} and \ref{thm:PAM2}), and the generalised KPZ equation \eqref{EqgKPZ} (Theorem \ref{thm:KPZ}), in Section \ref{SectionNonlinearPDEs}.
 Appendix \ref{SectionAppendix} contains all the relevant details about the parabolic setting, approximation operators, H\"older spaces and paraproducts.
+Appendices \ref{SectionAppendixTaylor} and \ref{SectionAppendixContinuity} contain the proofs of a number of statements.